The Best Ski Resorts in Canada for Spring Skiing

 Marmot Basin, Alberta

-While Marmot Basin, located in Jasper National Park, has a cold winter ski season due to its 8,700-foot elevation, spring makes for a sunny, fun spring ski season.
+While Marmot Basin in Jasper National Park has a cold winter due to its 8,570-foot summit elevation, spring makes for a sunny, fun end to the ski season.
 After a morning of enjoying soft spring snow, head to the lower mountain for après-ski on the Kokanee Glacier Deck at Caribou Chalet.
-The Jasper-Marmot Ski Bus transports guests between Jasper and the ski resort for a nominal fee.
+Several convenient shuttles and buses from the surrounding areas are available to Marmot Basin.
 When you want a break from skiing, spend the day exploring Jasper National Park.

 Whistler Blackcomb, British Columbia

 Whistler Blackcomb is one of Canada’s most famous ski resorts for spring skiing.
-Spring ski season here typically goes well into May.
-Enjoy smooth groomers under blue skies during the day, and then eat and drink your way around Whistler Village at night.
+The spring ski season here typically goes well into May.
+Enjoy smooth groomers under blue skies during the day and eat and drink your way around Whistler Village at night.
 Among the après-ski favorites is the Longhorn Saloon in Mountain Square.
-Gaper Day, happening on the last day of the season, is a fun event to close out the season.
+Gaper Day, happening on the last day of the season is a fun event to close out.
 Dress up in retro gear and ski with the locals.

 Whistler-Blackcomb spring skiing.